-At the moment these options mainly deal with the "Subscribe and Save" type subscription options, but we are going to be expanding support for other models over time (Pre-paid, pre-orders, and more).
+At the moment these options mainly deal with the "Subscribe and Save" type subscription options, but we are going to be expanding support for other models over time (pre-paid, rentals, and more).

 When you first log in to the app you'll see the app dashboard with setup instructions to configure the app.
-To begin, you'll need to create selling plan groups in the app.
+To create a selling plan, you'll need to click on the plans tab and click create.

 Note: Depending on your theme it might look a bit different than the screenshots above.
 Each theme has the ability to style and place elements in different locations but generally, this is how these settings will be displayed to customers.

-In this example, we'll create a weekly selling plan with a 15% discount.
+In this example, we'll create a monthly selling plan with a 15% discount.

-Selling Plan Name - This is the name of the selling plan that will be displayed to customers in your cart, during checkout, and potentially on product pages (depending on your theme).
+Full Name - This is the name of the selling plan that will be displayed to customers in your cart, during checkout, and potentially on product pages (depending on your theme).
 Typically you will want to include the billing frequency in this name:

 Plan Selector Label - This is the name of the selling plan that will be displayed to your customers on the product page where they select their subscription options.

 Interval - This setting has two controls.
 It allows you to choose how often the selling plan will bill your customers and on what frequency (daily, weekly, monthly, yearly).
-In our example, we'll select 1 for the interval and weekly for the frequency settings so the customers are charged every week.
-If you wanted to bill the customers every two weeks, you'd select 2 for the interval and the weekly frequency.
+In our example, we'll select 1 for the interval and Monthly for the frequency settings so the customers are charged every month.
+If you wanted to bill the customers every two months, you'd select 2 for the interval and the monthly frequency.